eam12/Tutorials/Downloading_Fastq_Files/Downloading_Fastq_Files.md

 ### Download and install all required software

-We'll use the [sra-tools](https://ncbi.github.com/sra-tools/) (version 2.11.0) commands `prefetch` (with [GNU Parallel](https://www.gnu.org/software/parallel/) to parallelize this step) to download the SRA files and `fasterq-dump` to convert the SRA files to FASTQ files.
+We'll use the [sra-tools](https://ncbi.github.com/sra-tools/) (version 2.11.0) commands `prefetch` to download the SRA files and `fasterq-dump` to convert the SRA files to FASTQ files.
+You can read more about these two commands on the [SRA Toolkit GitHub page](https://github.com/ncbi/sra-tools/wiki/08.-prefetch-and-fasterq-dump).
 We'll then use [pigz](https://zlib.net/pigz/) (version 2.6) to compress the resulting FASTQ files.
-We'll use [Conda](https://docs.conda.io/en/latest/) to install all except for GNU Parallel which is available as an MSI module.

-Note: You can run through a quick tutorial about Conda [here](https://github.com/eam12/Tutorials/blob/ca8a9a3a8500b50034bebfac257b329004dcb53f/Intro_to_Conda/Intro_to_Conda.md).
+Both the SRA Toolkit and pigz need to be downloaded and installed in your MSI account.
+We'll use [Conda](https://docs.conda.io/en/latest/) to do this:

 ```
 # load python3 module